Republicans primed for push to dismantle Obama's policies

 The first week of the new Congress will be a preview of the hectic pace planned by Republicans.

-The House will vote on Tuesday on a rules package that would gut the independent Office of Congressional Ethics, placing it under the purview of the lawmaker-run House Ethics Committee.
-Democrats and watchdog groups angrily denounced the notion of Congress’ self-policing.

-The rules package also would give Republican leaders the tools to punish lawmakers if there is a repeat of the Democratic sit-in last summer over the failure to move gun control legislation.
+The GOP’s proposal to change the ethics process is part of a rules package to be voted Tuesday that also would give GOP leaders the tools to punish lawmakers if there is a repeat of the Democratic sit-in last summer over gun control.

 Votes also are expected on resolutions to denounce the United Nations for condemning the construction of Israeli settlements in the West Bank and east Jerusalem.
 Republicans blasted the Obama administration for refusing to veto the decision.
-House Speaker Paul Ryan, R-Wis., pledged “to reverse the damage done by this administration, and rebuild our alliance with Israel.”
+Ryan, R-Wis., pledged “to reverse the damage done by this administration, and rebuild our alliance with Israel.”

 James Clapper, the director of national intelligence, is scheduled to testify Thursday before the Senate Armed Services Committee on an intelligence community assessment that Russia interfered in the U.S. election by hacking into Democratic email accounts.
 Allegations of Russian meddling in the U.S. political process will be examined by individual congressional committees, but Senate Majority Leader Mitch McConnell has rejected a bipartisan call for a special, high-profile select panel to investigate.

-Obama last week slapped Russia with sweeping penalties over the hacking allegations, yet Trump has not publicly accepted the conclusion that Moscow was behind the election year intrusions.
+Obama last week slapped Russia with sweeping penalties over the hacking allegations, yet Trump has not publicly accepted the conclusion Moscow was behind the election year intrusions.
 Incoming White House press secretary Sean Spicer said Monday on Fox News Channel’s “Fox & Friends” that “there doesn’t seem to be conclusive evidence” that the Russians were responsible.

 The House is slated to vote Friday to certify Trump’s victory in the presidential election over Democrat Hillary Clinton.
 She is the fifth presidential candidate to win the popular vote and lose the Electoral College.
 She received nearly 2.9 million more votes than Trump, according to an Associated Press analysis, giving her the largest popular vote margin of any losing presidential candidate and bringing renewed calls to abolish the Electoral College.